ihough/bibtools/README.md

 ### Update `configuration.yml`

 * Set the URL of the Google Sheet listing the publications.
-Note: this step is only needed to use the scripts that interact with Google Sheets (all scripts with `sheets` in their name).
+This step is only needed to use the scripts that interact with Google Sheets (all scripts with `sheets` in their name).

 * Optionally set a contact email to include in the User-Agent header of API requests.
 This allows API providers to contact you if the bibtools scripts cause issues with their service.
 Currently, the header is only used for queries to [Crossref](https://www.crossref.org/), who routes queries with contact information to a less-congested ["polite" API pool](https://github.com/CrossRef/rest-api-doc#good-manners--more-reliable-service).
 If you don't configure an email, bibtools will try to use your git email (from `git config user.email`).